-- (1) Assumes the Company exercised its discretion to pay severance equal to one year's salary and the 2022 earned bonus. - (2) Stock Award Vesting Acceleration represents the pro rata portion of the intrinsic value of unvested PSUs on December 31, 2022, as amended.
+- (3) Stock Award Vesting Acceleration represents the pro rata portion of the intrinsic value of unvested PSUs on December 31, 2023, as amended.
 The pro rata portion is based on the number of full months of continuous service compared to the number of months in the performance period.
-The number of shares expected to be awarded is based on the estimated probable FCF and rTSR multipliers as of December 31, 2022 and is multiplied by the closing price of the Company shares on December 31, 2022 (\$70.62 per share) to calculate the intrinsic value. - (3) For Mr. Lampropoulos, the amount included in this column includes the pro rata portion of unvested PSU Cash Incentives of \$3,611,113 under unvested PSU award agreements, which is based on the estimated probable FCF and rTSR multipliers as of December 31, 2022. - (4) Deferred Compensation Plan amounts represent the account balance in the NEO's Deferred Compensation Plan account as of December 31, 2022.
+For Mr. Lampropoulos, the service-based vesting conditions of all unvested PSUs issued under the 2018 Incentive Plan that have been outstanding for one year or more prior to the date of termination are deemed to be fully satisfied.
+The intrinsic value of these additional PSUs are included in the amount for Mr. Lampropoulos.
+The number of shares expected to be awarded is based on the estimated probable FCF and rTSR multipliers as of December 31, 2023 and is multiplied by the closing price of the Company shares on December 31, 2023 (\$75.96 per share) to calculate the intrinsic value. - (4) For Mr. Lampropoulos, the amount included in this column includes the portion of unvested PSU Cash Incentives of \$4,222,223 under his employment agreement and unvested PSU award agreements, which is based on the estimated probable FCF and rTSR multipliers as of December 31, 2023. - (5) Health Plan Coverage Continuation amounts represent the estimated future cost of providing continuing Company-paid coverage under the Company's group health, disability and life insurance plans for the applicable severance period.
+The estimated amounts are based upon December 31, 2023 actual premium rates, plus a 10% assumed rate of annual premium cost increases in health care benefits. - (6) Deferred Compensation Plan amounts represent the account balance in the NEO's Deferred Compensation Plan account as of December 31, 2023.